 So, young people, who are in the audience, who are listening, my message to you is simple, keep believing, keep marching, keep building, keep raising your voice.
 Every generation has the opportunity to remake the world.
 Mandela said, “Young people are capable, when aroused, of bringing down the towers of oppression and raising the banners of freedom.”
 Now is a good time to be aroused.
 Now is a good time to be fired up.”

 In local schools around Mandela’s birthplace, smaller homeschools and rural education centres were remembering Madiba.
 Here is one picture from the Siyakhula School.
 There was also a big beach clean, with Hole in the Wall Horse Project helping the community by clearing up plastic rubbish which would go into the ocean.

 We have many South African students studying online with Wolsey Hall Oxford, aged 7 -18 and also adult learners.
 These students are following in the footsteps of their former President, Mandela, who studied his Law degree via distance learning with Wolsey Hall from Robben Island Jail!
 Find out more about some of our recent South African success stories.
 South Africans around the world can find out more about studying with Wolsey Hall and equivalent grades here.

-There is a new book of Nelson Mandela’s letters to Winnie Mandela from Robben Island just published which cites Wolsey Hall Oxford as his educational institution.
+There is a new book of Nelson Mandela’s letters sent from Robben Island just published which cites Wolsey Hall Oxford as his educational institution.

 Images: The Prison Letters of Nelson Mandela by